HOLISMOKES

 Data Products

 Below is a link to data products from the HOLISMOKES project.
-This includes a catalogue of candidate strong-lensing systems identified in PS1 data with the help of a convolutional neural network (HOLISMOKES II) and a catalogue of HSC lens candidates identified with a residual neural network (HOLISMOKES VI and HOLISMOKES VIII).
-We further release the produced microlensed spectra and light curves of HOLISMOKES VII and the residual neural network to model strongly lensed galaxies from HOLISMOKES IX.
+This includes a catalogue of candidate strong-lensing systems identified in PS1 data with the help of a convolutional neural network (HOLISMOKES II) and catalogues of HSC lens candidates identified with a residual neural network (HOLISMOKES VI, HOLISMOKES VIII and HOLISMOKES XIII).
+We further publicly released the produced microlensed spectra and light curves of HOLISMOKES VII and the residual neural network to model strongly lensed galaxies from HOLISMOKES IX.

 Who we are